2022 Annual Report on Internal Complaint Handling

 - failure to fulfill commitments made.

-- reports: reports regarding undesirable situations in public spaces (e.g., defective street lighting, loose sidewalk tiles, or uncollected garbage);
+- reports: reports regarding undesirable situations in public spaces (e.g., broken streetlights, loose sidewalk tiles, or uncollected trash);

-- objections and appeals: disagreement with (the content of) a decision;
+- objections and appeals: one disagrees with (the content of) a decision;

-- policy: decisions made by the college or council to perform public tasks in a certain way.
+- policy: decisions made by the executive board or the council regarding how to carry out public duties.

 The complaints procedure cannot be used if:

-- it concerns a complaint that has already been dealt with in accordance with the complaints procedure; or
+- the complaint has already been addressed in accordance with the complaint procedure; or

-- the complaint concerns an event that took place more than one year ago.
+- the complaint concerns an incident that occurred more than one year ago.

-A complaint is submitted to the administrative body against which the complaint is directed.
+A complaint is filed with the administrative body against which the complaint is directed.

-Initially, attempts will be made to resolve the complaint through informal channels.
-Often, a meeting with the complaints coordinator or the employee or manager concerned will suffice.
+Initially, we will attempt to resolve the complaint through informal channels.
+Often, a meeting with the complaints coordinator or the employee or manager involved is sufficient.

-If desired, a complainant who is dissatisfied with the outcome may submit the complaint to the Municipal Ombudsman; the external complaints handling procedure.
+If desired, a complainant who is not satisfied with the resolution may submit the complaint to the Municipal Ombudsman; this is the external complaint resolution process.

-The majority of the work performed by the complaints coordinator in 2022 involved speaking with complainants (by telephone), coordinating and coordinating the handling of complaints, mediating (and resolving) formal and informal complaints, consulting with other complaints coordinators, and communicating and corresponding with the ombudsman.
-The complaints coordinator is not authorized to handle complaints, but is the point of contact for complaint handlers if they have questions about the handling of a complaint.
-Complaints are preferably handled informally.
+The majority of the work performed by the complaints coordinator in 2022 involved speaking with complainants (by phone), coordinating and aligning the handling of complaints, mediating (and resolving) issues in both formal and informal complaint-handling processes, consulting with other complaints coordinators, and communicating and corresponding with the ombudsman.
+The complaints coordinator is not authorized to resolve complaints, but serves as the point of contact for complaint handlers regarding questions about the resolution of a complaint.
+Complaints are preferably resolved informally.

 All complaints are treated confidentially.
-This means that no names may be mentioned in an annual report, nor may any other information be published that could be traced back to the complainants.
-However, a brief description of the complaints is provided so that you can get an idea of what the complaints relate to.
+As a result, no names may be mentioned in an annual report, nor may any other information be published that could be traced back to the complainants.
+However, a brief description of the complaints will be provided so that you can get an idea of what the complaints pertain to.

 In 2022, six complaints were received.